jakechamblee/Lysis-curve-plot/README.md

 # lysis_curve.py

 This function generates automated lysis curves (OD curves) for bacteriophage research via plotly.
+Preferred for everyday graphing.

 # lysis_curve_pub.py

-This variant generates automated OD curves with modifications to make the graphs more suitable for publication.
+This variant generates automated OD curves with modifications that make them more suitable for publication.

 ### Running in Jupyter